Infused Cranberry Cosmopolitan Recipe

-Another advantage of homemade infusions is the lack of preservatives and other chemicals you get to avoid.
-Your homemade version won’t last as long as those store bought types, but they are much better for you and the planet.
+DIY infusions are a great way to celebrate seasonal produce, and they lack the preservatives and artificial ingredients you get from flavored spirits.
+Your homemade version won’t last as long as those store bought types, but they're better for you and the planet.
 Much like the Stasher bags we’re making them in.

 Okay, let’s make this delicious cocktail.